Classification of Multiwavelength Transients with Machine Learning: Application to Radio Transients

 \subsection{Radio data}

-The radio transient data used were collected by \cite{Pietka:2017} except for the kilonova light curve, which was collected by \cite{Dobie:2018zno}.\\
+The radio transient data used were collected by \cite{Pietka:2014} except for the kilonova light curve, which was collected by \cite{Dobie:2018zno}.\\

-Most of the data \ksn{are} obtained the literature and the rest is from the Green Bank Interferometer\footnote{https://public.nrao.edu/telescopes/green-bank-interferometer} (GBI).
-Data collected from the GBI have a much higher cadence than the data obtained from the literature.
+Most of the data \ksn{are} obtained the literature and the rest is from the Green Bank Interferometer\footnote{https://public.nrao.edu/telescopes/green-bank-interferometer} (GBI). \kss{All the radio observations were done at frequencies between 5GHz and 8GHz.} Data collected from the GBI have a much higher cadence than the data obtained from the literature.
 The data consists of time series light curve data (radio flux as a function of time).
 These radio transient light curves can be separated into eleven different classes or types.
 The total number of light curves in each type and their sources are shown in \autoref{table:data}.
 An example light curve for each class is shown in Fig. \ref{fig:data}.

 It is important to note that all the light curves have different lengths.
 The length of the light curve is correlated with the type of object, due to observational biases.
 Some objects are observed over years (e.g. AGN) and others are observed over only a few hours (e.g. FS).
 Figure \ref{fig:numVtime} shows the number of light curves for each class as a function of the total length of observation for that object.
 Because of this bias, we restrict our study to a timescale of eight hours, which is the longest observation time for which we have measurements for all classes (see Fig. \ref{fig:numVtime}). \ml{Classification on this timescale will also allow relatively prompt follow-up triggers.} The technique is applicable on even shorter timescales, even if there are very few flux measurements, although classification accuracy will likely decrease.